FrontEndFoxes/curriculum/src/index.md

 footer: MIT Licensed | Copyright 2018-present Front-End Foxes Inc, a 501(c)(3) public charity
 ---

-> Hello, Hacktoberfest folks!
-We are currently looking to upgrade these workshops to Vue 3+.
-Start with the Minis and let's see how the look.
-I'm looking for clean, documented code that we can run in Code Sandbox to help the legacy of Front-End Foxes live on.

 # About Our Workshops

 ![Front-End Foxes](./workshops/images/logo.png)